xsdk-project/MathPackagesTraining2020/_lessons/krylov_amg/lesson.md

 #### Repartitioning

 Enable the repartitioning option of MueLu by uncommenting the relevant block in the input file.
-(That's all the options starting with "repartitioning: ".)
+(That's all the options starting with `repartitioning: `.)

 What this means is that based on several criteria, MueLu will try to repartition coarser level matrices onto a sub-communicator of smaller size, thereby improving the volume-to-surface ratio.
 By default, MueLu uses a partitioner from Zoltan2, a Trilinos package that provides several algorithms for partitioning, load-balancing, ordering and coloring.